course-dprep/in-class-tutorial-WendyHu3/FirstRepositoryWithExercisesInDprep.md

-# First erepository with exercises in Drep
+# First repository with exercises in Drep

 This is a basic example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).